 The bidding process itself is very exciting.

-Perhaps for the newcomer, it’s a bit intimidating too.
+For the newcomer, perhaps it’s a bit intimidating too.

-It’s still good fun to simply visit interesting auctions without bidding a few times just to observe before jumping into the deep end of the pool, so to speak.
+Still, it’s fun to simply visit interesting auctions without bidding a few times, just to observe before jumping into the deep end of the pool, so to speak.